finbourne/finbourne-access-sdk-python/sdk/docs/PoliciesApi.md

 # **get_own_policies**
 > list[AttachedPolicyDefinitionResponse] get_own_policies(applications=applications, as_at=as_at, sort_by=sort_by, start=start, limit=limit, filter=filter)

-Get policies of requesting user
+GetOwnPolicies: Get policies of requesting user

 Gets all Policies for the current user